DPDK/dpdk/doc/guides/rel_notes/deprecation.rst

   PKT_RX_QINQ_STRIPPED, that are better described.
 The old flags and their behavior will be kept until 17.02 and will be removed in 17.05.

-* mempool: The functions for single/multi producer/consumer are deprecated
-  and will be removed in 17.05.
-  It is replaced by ``rte_mempool_generic_get/put`` functions.

 * ethdev: the legacy filter API, including ``rte_eth_dev_filter_supported()``, ``rte_eth_dev_filter_ctrl()`` as well as filter types MACVLAN, ETHERTYPE, FLEXIBLE, SYN, NTUPLE, TUNNEL, FDIR,